Candidate SWG Draft

 B

-The operation SHALL include a templated link to this resource path in the “Core” …/dggs/{dggsId} resource links, and regular link in the …/dggs/{dggsId}/zones/{zoneId} resource links using the link relation type [ogc-rel:dggs-zone-data].
+The operation SHALL include a templated link to this resource path in the “Core” …/dggs/{dggsId} resource link templates, and regular link in the …/dggs/{dggsId}/zones/{zoneId} resource links using the link relation type [ogc-rel:dggs-zone-data].

 C